Onyx-Protocol/Onyx/docs/protocol/specifications/entries.md

 Field            | Type                        | Description
 -----------------|-----------------------------|----------------
-Script           | String                      | The program to be executed.
+Code             | String                      | The program code to be executed.
 VM Version       | Integer                     | The VM version to be used when evaluating the program.

 #### Program Validation